Department of Veterans Affairs.

 * * * * *

 (c) VA will provide performance goals to recipients in its initial federal award and update annually thereafter:

 (1) Each recipient must conduct an ongoing assessment of the supportive housing and services needed by their residents and the availability of housing and services to meet this need.
 Recipients are expected to make adjustments to meet resident needs.

-(2) The recipient will provide to the VA GPD Liaison evidence of its ongoing assessment of the plan described in the recipient's grant application.
-The recipient's assessment must show how it is using the plan to meet the GPD performance goals.
+(2) The recipient will provide to the VA GPD Liaison evidence of its ongoing assessment of the plan described in the grant application.
+The assessment must show how it is using the plan to meet the GPD performance goals.